morrisyoung/eQTL_BayesMixNeuralNet_simulator/README.md

 We will simulate according to exactly the neural model assumed (the mixed-layered network model).
 Specifically, there are three pathways from the SNP and batch variables to the gene expression level, the **_cis_- regulation** (each gene has it's own _cis_- regulators), **hidden cell factor**, and the **nonlinear batch effect**.
 The genotype and batch variables are from uniformly random drawing (0-1), and the five parts of parameters are from Gaussian drawing with Spike and Slab sparsity prior.
 It's optional that tissue hierarchy can be used as a prior on tissue-specific parameters (_cis_- regulation, cell factor regulation).
 The gene expression levels (and other hidden variables) are calculated from the simulated variables and the coefficients with the given graphical model.

-The source data to be simulated are:
+The source data to be simulated (or generated afterwards) are:

 1. genotype
 2. batch variables